Buganda: Government

 Buganda is a constitutional monarchy.
 The current Head of State is the Kabaka, Muwenda Mutebi II who has reigned since the restoration of the kingdom in 1993.
 The Head of Government is the Katikkiro (Prime Minister, role established around 1800), currently fulfilled by Charles Mayiga, who was appointed by the Kabaka in 2013.
 The Parliament of Buganda is the Lukiiko.
 For much of Buganda's history, clan heads had significant power and influence over the Kabaka, however over time, as clans became social rather than residential groupings, they lost their power.
 Succession went from brother to brother, who sometimes had different mothers of different clans, inviting power struggles between clan heads.
 In the 17th and 18th centuries, the Kabakas transitioned chiefly positions from being inherited to appointed.

 Prior to the Buganda Agreement of 1900, Buganda was an almost absolute monarchy.
 Under the Kabaka, there were three types of chief: bakungu (administrative) chiefs, who were appointed directly by the Kabaka; traditional bataka chieftains; and batongole chiefs, who served as representatives of the Kabaka, charged with "maintaining internal security, supervising royal estates and military duties".
 The 1900 agreement, however, greatly enhanced the power of the Lukiiko (which had previously been simply an advisory council) at the expense of the Kabaka.
 While Buganda retained self-government, as one part of the larger Uganda Protectorate, it would henceforth be subject to formal British overrule.
 The Buganda Agreement of 1955 continued the transition from absolute to constitutional monarchy.

 During Uganda independence, the constitutional position of Buganda (and the degree to which it would be able to exercise self-government) was a major issue.
 Discussions as part of the Uganda Relationships Commission resulted in the Buganda Agreement of 1961 and the first Constitution of Uganda (1962), as part of which Buganda would be able to exercise a high degree of autonomy.
 This position was reversed during 1966–67, however, before the Kabakaship and Lukiiko were disestablished altogether in 1967 before being restored in 1993.

 Amasaza

-Buganda is made up of 18 political divisions called amasaza in Luganda.
+Buganda is made up of 18 political divisions called Amasaza (singular Saza) in Luganda.
 These are: